-Hence, it is not our desire at this moment to identify a specific student and to accumulate this information for use in the future, but rather to establish anonymous user profiles.
+Hence, it is not our desire at this moment to identify a specific user and to accumulate this information for use in the future, but rather to establish anonymous user profiles.
 This is non-persistent (or temporary) information used in the adaptation of the interface to the user requirements.
-The first point to establish is which kind of information about the learning session must be collected.
+The first point to establish is which kind of information about the learning session to collect.
 Actually, all web browsers include mechanisms - help in the address bar, or link lists, for instance - for accessing the last recently visited pages in an easier way.
 They also offer support for the most frequently visited addresses by means of bookmarks.
 However, the intention of our research is to go a step further, making the access to recently visited contents easier.
-This is an ambitious starting point, because it is not easy to extract thematic information from the web documents as they are designed at this moment.
+This is an ambitious starting point, because it is not easy to extract thematic information from the web documents as designed at this moment.

 2.2.
-Semantic web and metadata
+Semantic Web and Metadata

-For this purpose, we need to engage into the new approach to the web called Semantic Web [12], [18].
-This new web suggests enriching the information present in the traditional web with meta-information that describes more basic information [8].
-In this sense, there are many projects in progress [16], [17], but nowadays most of the documents available on the web lack in describing metadata.
+For this purpose, we need to engage into the quite new approach to the web called Semantic Web [13] [19].
+This emergent web suggests enriching the information present in the traditional web with meta-information, which describes the more basic information [9].
+In this sense, there are many projects in progress [17] [18], but nowadays most of the documents available on the web lack in describing metadata.